Asynchronous Gibbs Sampling: Examples

-To further study the differences between the exact and approximate algorithm, we examined the distribution of the MH acceptance ratios in all four examples (Figure \ref{jacobi-acc}).
+To further understand the differences between the exact and approximate algorithm, we examined the distribution of the MH acceptance ratios in all four examples -- these are shown in Figure \ref{jacobi-acc}.
 In the case of the approximate algorithm this was accomplished by calculating and storing the MH probabilities and then ignoring them by accepting all updates.
 This distribution was concentrated around 1 for the approximate exponential case.
 It was substantially lower -- bimodal near 0 and 1 -- for the approximate Jacobi case that yielded the wrong answer.
 Interestingly, the MH ratio distributions were also different when comparing both exact algorithms to their approximate counterparts.
-We are not sure how to interpret this difference, other than to note that the exact and approximate algorithms may behave differently even in situations where the approximation is relatively good.
+This appears to be because the approximate chain undergoes \emph{phase transition} in the sense of \textcite{diaconis11}, making its behavior more akin to an optimization algorithm in those regions of the state space.

-The intuition suggested by this example leads to the following diagnostic:
+The intuition suggested by this example leads to the following diagnostic.

-{ \begin{diagnostic} Approximate Asynchronous Gibbs is reasonable if the distribution of the Metropolis-Hastings acceptance ratio in the approximate algorithm is concentrated around 1. \end{diagnostic} }
+{ \begin{diagnostic} Approximate asynchronous Gibbs is reasonable if the distribution of the Metropolis-Hastings acceptance ratio in the approximate algorithm is concentrated around 1. \end{diagnostic} }

 If the condition in Diagnostic \ref{diagnostic} is satisfied, the behavior of the approximate algorithm will be similar to that of the exact algorithm in the posterior regions that it explores.
-This suggests that the bias introduced though the Noisy Monte Carlo \cite{alquier16} approximation should not be too large.

-Further work is needed to formalize this intuition.
-In particular, additional results on Noisy Monte Carlo would grant additional understanding of how such approximations can affect the results of the algorithm.
-See Section \ref{sec:conclusion} for additional discussion.

-To conclude, we provide the following heuristic for describing problems in which the approximate algorithm is appropriate.
+Further work on approximate Markov chain theory is needed to formalize this intuition -- see Section \ref{sec:conclusion} for additional discussion.
+To conclude, we provide the following heuristic for describing problems in which this is likely to occur.

-{ \begin{heuristic} Asynchronous Gibbs without Metropolis-Hastings correction produces a good approximation to the exact algorithm if all of the following hold: \begin{enumerate}[(i)] \item The target density $\pi$ does not possess too much dependence between its coordinate components. \item The dimensionality of $\pi$ is significantly larger than the number of workers. \item All transmitted variables are drawn via Gibbs steps. \end{enumerate} \end{heuristic} }
+{ \begin{heuristic} Asynchronous Gibbs without Metropolis-Hastings correction produces a good approximation to the exact algorithm if all of the following hold: \1[(i)] The target density $\pi$ does not possess too much dependence between its components. \2 The dimensionality of $\pi$ is significantly larger than the number of workers. \3 All transmitted variables are drawn via Gibbs steps. \0 \end{heuristic} }

 We propose Heuristic \ref{heuristic} for the following reasons: (\ref{B:1}) suggests that full conditional distributions in nearby posterior regions are similar, (\ref{B:2}) suggests that there is not too much movement happening at once, and (\ref{B:3}) suggests, given the previous two conditions, that the algorithm will consist of moves that are approximately Gibbs steps and hence should be accepted often.